WHAT IS CBD?

 CBD is the abbreviation for cannabidiol, which is the non-psychoactive constituent in the Cannabis sativa plant.
-In the past 20 years CBD has been found to have significant antioxidant, anti-inflammatory, anticonvulsant, anxiolytic, and antipsychotic effects.
-Research studies have additionally revealed that CBD oil can reduce pain, improve memory, and inhibit cancer growth.
-Below is a summary of the history and use of this remarkable newly-discovered traditional herbal remedy.
+In the past 25 years CBD has been found to have significant antioxidant, anti-inflammatory, anticonvulsant, anxiolytic, and antipsychotic effects.

 Preparations made from the Cannabis sativa plant have been in use in medicine as early as 2900 BC, when the Chinese emperor Fu Hsi noted that it possessed both yin and yang healing qualities.
 Later another Chinese emperor and herbalist, Chen-Nung, wrote extensively about the medicinal use of hemp, while in Africa it was reportedly used for dysentery, fevers, snakebite, and to ease the discomfort of childbirth.
 In the 16th century, China's Li Shih-Chen documented the antibiotic and anti-nausea effects of cannabinoids from the hemp plant.

 In the early days of the United States it was considered patriotic to grow hemp.
 George Washington wrote: “Patriotic farmers should make the most of the Indian hemp seed, and sow it everywhere.”
 Thomas Jefferson further noted that: “Hemp is of the first necessity to the wealth and protection of the country.”
-Across the Atlantic Dr. William O’Shaughnessy of the British East India Company published an article in 1839 entitled, “A Case of Tetanus, Cured by a Preparation of Hemp.”
-He reported that he further found it beneficial in the treatment of rabies, rheumatism, and epilepsy.
+From across the Atlantic Dr. William O’Shaughnessy of the British East India Company published an article in 1839 entitled, “A Case of Tetanus, Cured by a Preparation of Hemp.”
+This British doctor further reported that he found it beneficial in the treatment of rabies, rheumatism, and epilepsy.
 Later in the 19th century Queen Victoria relied on CBD to relieve menstrual cramps.
 Jacques-Joseph Moreau, a French psychiatrist, found that marijuana suppressed headaches, increased appetites and aided sleep.

 Following the lead of their European ancestors, preparations from the cannabis plant became part of the United States Pharmacopeia in 1850, and were available as both an over-the-counter and prescription medicine for neuralgia, tetanus, typhus, cholera, rabies, dysentery, alcoholism, anthrax, leprosy, incontinence, gout, convulsive disorders, tonsillitis, insanity, and menorrhagia (excessive menstrual bleeding).

-In the early 1990’s it was discovered that besides the known receptor sites for dopamine that regulates movement and our emotional responses, serotonin which is a natural mood stabilizer, and other well-known neurotransmitters, there also existed receptor sites for cannabidiol in our body.
+In the early 1990’s it was discovered that besides the known receptor sites for the brain neurotransmitter dopamine that regulates movement and our emotional responses, as well as serotonin which is a natural mood stabilizer, there also existed receptor sites for cannabidiol in our body.
 This new central regulatory neurotransmitter system was named the endocannabinoid system since the endogenous (naturally-occurring in our bodies) neurotransmitters—N-arachidonoylethanolamine (anandamide) and 2-arachidonoylglycerol (2-AG)—were nearly identical to the cannabidiol (CBD) compounds found in the hemp plant.
 These CBD receptor sites that were isolated in both humans and animals were found to be instrumental in neuromodulation in the body, that is, the regulation of the nervous system.
-Two types were detected: CB1 receptors found primarily in the brain and nervous system, and CB2 receptors found mainly in the immune system, organs and glands, and tissues.
+Two types were detected: CB1 receptors found primarily in the brain and nervous system, and CB2 receptors found mainly in the immune system, organs, glands, and tissues.

 CB2 Receptors in the Body Reduce Inflammation

-CB2 receptors are predominantly located in the periphery outside of the brain (there are especially high levels in B cells and natural killer cells of the immune system), however it has been found that they additionally have an influence in the microglia cells of the CNS (the immune defense cells of the brain and spinal cord) and in the brain stem.
-These CB2 receptors have neuroprotective benefits primarily through down-regulating inflammation in the body.
+CB2 receptors are predominantly located in the periphery outside of the brain (there are especially high levels in B cells and natural killer cells of the immune system), however they do also have an influence on the microglia cells of the CNS (the immune defense cells of the brain and spinal cord) and in the brain stem.
+These CB2 receptors have neuroprotective benefits primarily through the down-regulation of inflammation in the body.
 In particular CBD stimulates the production of glutathione—the master antioxidant in the body—to reduce the toxic effects induced by glyphosate (Round-Up herbicide) and other toxic chemicals in our environment linked to cancer.
 This reduction in neuroinflammation has had a positive effect on numerous chronic syndromes and diseases including pancreatitis, hepatitis, inflammatory bowel disease, insulin resistance, Parkinson’s, Alzheimer’s, ALS, MS, rheumatoid arthritis, fibromyalgia, and cardiovascular disease.

 CB1 Receptors Help Regulate Brain Responses

-In 2014, President Obama signed into law the Industrial Hemp Farming Act that was sponsored by a bipartisan group of US senators, which amended the Controlled Substances Act to exclude industrial hemp from the definition of “marihuana.”
-This bill defined “industrial hemp” to mean the plant Cannabis sativa L. with a THC (tetrahydrocannabinol) concentration of not more than 0.3 percent, and allowed American farmers to grow and cultivate industrial hemp, as long as the grow sites are certified by—and registered with—their state.
-The Colorado farmers who produce Organic Tuscany Gold are certified and registered in their state to grow industrial hemp.
+In 2014, President Obama signed into law the Industrial Hemp Farming Act that was sponsored by a bipartisan group of US senators.
+This new law amended the previous Controlled Substances Act in that it excluded industrial hemp from the definition of “marihuana.”
+Thus “industrial hemp” was now defined as the plant Cannabis sativa L. with a THC (tetrahydrocannabinol) concentration of not more than 0.3 percent.
+This then allowed American farmers to grow and cultivate industrial hemp, as long as their grow sites were certified by—and registered with—their state.
+The Oregon farmers who produce Organic Tuscany Gold (OTG) CBD are certified and registered in their state to grow industrial hemp.

-The Whole Greater Than The Sum of Its Parts
+The Whole Is Greater Than the Sum of Its Parts

 “A central tenet underlying the use of botanical remedies is that herbs contain many active ingredients.
 Primary active ingredients may be enhanced by secondary compounds, which act in beneficial synergy.
 Cannabis is inherently polypharmaceutical, and synergy arises from interactions between its multiple components.”